Ila Mae Clark

 Marshall County in Iowa

 Clark managed a seven-unit apartment complex where many residents paid cash.
-About $500 was missing from Clark’s home, which was located less than 100 yards from the apartment building.
+About $500 was missing from Clark’s home, which was located less than 100 yards from the apartment building and showed signs of forced entry.

 No fingerprints or DNA were found, and no suspect has ever been named in the case.

-Assistant police chief Brian Batterson — a former detective who worked the original case — told the Marshalltown Times-Republican in an August 2011 interview that there had been some suspicion of a couple staying at a nearby hotel, but police had been unable to find evidence connecting them to Clark’s slaying.
-They believe robbery was the original motive.
+Assistant Police Chief Brian Batterson — a former detective who worked the original case — told the Marshalltown Times-Republican in an August 2011 interview that there had been some suspicion of a couple staying at a nearby hotel on Iowa Avenue, but police had been unable to find evidence connecting them to Clark’s slaying.

 Capt.
 Brian Batterson of the Marshalltown Police Dept. looks over Ila Mae Clark’s case file.